hialin/hial/doc/issues.md

 # List of Todos and other Issues

-- create some specification for the library, what is the expected behavior of the library?
-    - useful for AI and human documentation
-- create markdown (hierarchical) and text (array of lines) interpretations
 - when pprint-ing, collapse multiple lines with just dot (cell with no value) into one line
     - automatically reduce search tree when too much data is being printed
 - selector expression argument for get_all (mongo case)